ionic-team/stencil/BREAKING_CHANGES.md

 ### Removed: @Component({ host })

-This feature was deprecated a long time ago, and it being removed definively from Stencil.
+This feature was deprecated a long time ago, and it is being removed definitely from Stencil.

 ### Removed: 'angular' output target